TomZdulski/FUEL-CMS/README.md

        `);`<br/>
    - Added columns 'langs' and 'nav_key' to 'fuel_pages' table (this allows use 'nav_key' as  connection between pages and navigation items, as there can be two cases:
-     1. cms-created pages have the same names (location)(&lt;-page name without language segment) in languages (i.e. 'home') but different uri-s: '/' or 'en/' (FUEL CMS default)
+     1. cms-created pages have the same names (location)(&lt;-page name without language segment) in languages<br/>
+     (i.e. 'home') but different uri-s: '/' or 'en/' (FUEL CMS default)
      2. cms-created pages have different names i.e. 'o-mnie' (pl) and 'about-me' (en) with different uri-s: 'o-mnie'(pl), en/about-me(en) but should be treated as one page in different languages

-     'langs' column is used to determine for which language(s) page has content variables (which languages specified page supports)
+     'langs' column is used to determine for which language(s) page has content variables (which languages specified page supports).
      Modified `fuel/install/fuel_schema.sql` file accordingly to add those two columns.